EgorVedeneev/MarvelAPITestTask/README.md

 # MarvelAPITestTask

-MVC
+MVC,
-no SOLID
+no SOLID,
-no Clean Architecture
+no Clean Architecture.